 In general terms, Asia borders the Pacific Ocean to the east, and the Indian Ocean, to the south.
 To the north, it borders the Arctic Ocean.
 The most commonly accepted land boundaries show Asia starting to the east of the Suez Canal.
 Thus, it becomes separate from Africa.
 Anywhere to the east of the Turkish Straits and the Urals constitutes Asia.
 South of the Caucasus Mountains and the Caspian and Black Seas is in Asia too.
 This creates the dividing line between Asia and Europe.
 Hence, Turkey is a transcontinental country.

 The landmass of this continent is too extensive to generalise.
 However, Asia has more tropical countries than anywhere else in the world.
 The Pacific Ocean that borders much of the coastline and islands, is generally warmer than other oceans.
 The Earth’s crust is also thinner in much of Asia than anywhere else in the world.
 As a result of the ever-shifting Earth’s crust, life on many islands has adapted to live alongside untamable, natural events.
 Typhoons, Hurricanes, Volcano eruptions, Earth tremors and quakes are commonplace.
 They have shaped the way life has developed in many places -perhaps being the cause of Asia to be very different from other parts of the world.

 From ancient to modern

 India and China are major players in both historical and modern-day Asia.
 The two countries boast the largest economies in the world.
-The substantial economic power of China attracted many people to the far East during ancient times as much as it does today.
+China’s substantial economic power attracted many people to the far East during ancient times as much as it does today.
 The legendary wealth, prosperity and extraordinary culture of India personified in early Asia.
-Europeans couldn´t get enough of the silks, spices, lush, fertile lands and extensive areas of Asia.
+Europeans couldn´t get enough of the silks, spices, lush, fertile lands, and extensive Asia areas.
 Explorers came first, followed by colonials.

 The famous Silk Road